marcospassos/phpcommon-comparison/README.md

 $james = new Person('James', 'A');
 $john = new Person('John', 'A');

-// James and John are considered equivalent once they the same blood group var_dump($equivalence->equivalent($james, $john)); // Outputs bool(true)
+// James and John are considered equivalent once they are of the same blood group var_dump($equivalence->equivalent($james, $john)); // Outputs bool(true)

 // Initially, none of them are present in the collection